 Alexandria’s streets can get pretty hectic, but when you feel like a break, a simple solution is on hand.
 Just head to Montazah Palace, an elaborate building constructed in the 19th century as a royal hunting lodge.
 You can’t go inside, but the gardens that surround the building are the perfect place to unwind.

 These well-maintained grounds remain every bit as manicured now as in the days when they were reserved for the nobility.
 Leave the bustling city streets far behind you as you wander amid brightly-colored flowerbeds, read in the shade of a swaying palm, or even bathe on a tiny beach.

 Alexandria National Museum

 Seeing Alexandria’s many historic sites in person is a rare privilege and a wonderful experience.
 However, if you want to truly get a handle on where they fit into the city’s past and present, it’s well worth paying a visit to the Alexandria National Museum.

 Start in the basement, which covers the Pharaonic era, and work your way upward through the days of Alexander the Great, followed by the Byzantine and Islamic periods.
 See ancient items uncovered on archaeological digs all around the city and learn how Alexandria has changed over the centuries.

 The Souq District

 For a truly authentic experience, make your way to the west of Tahrir Square, where you’ll discover Alexandria’s sprawling main souq.
-This enormous market is targeted squarely at locals, rather than at tourists – but that’s where its charm lies.
+This enormous market is targeted squarely at locals rather than at tourists – but that’s where its charm lies.
 Get lost in the twists and turns of lanes lined with stalls selling everything from trinkets to spices to household goods.
-This is the ideal place to pick up some unique souvenirs of your Egypt custom tour, but remember: if something catches your eye, you need to be prepared to bargain.
+This is the ideal place to pick up some unique souvenirs from your Egypt custom tour, but remember: if something catches your eye, you need to be prepared to bargain.